Zaidpur Assembly constituency

 Zaidpur is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Zaidpur in the Barabanki district of Uttar Pradesh, India.

 Zaidpur is one of five assembly constituencies in the Barabanki Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 269 amongst 403 constituencies.
 It is reserved for Scheduled Caste candidates, although Muslims make up a large fraction of the electorate.

+History

+Mir Mukhlis Hussain Rizvi- (1795–1857) was an Awadhi nobleman, collector, and adviser who served in the court of Nawab Wajid Ali Shah, the last Nawab of Awadh.
+According to Shajraat-e-Tayyebaat by Syed Alim Mehdi, Rizvi was a senior member of the Nawab's court and held the honorific titles Raees-e-Zaidpur and Raees-e-Aazam.
+He is chiefly remembered for establishing the Imambargah Hussainiya Mir Mukhlis Hussain Rizvi in Zaidpur.